DongTran2003/SQL_Project_Job_Analysi/README.md

 ORDER BY number_of_post DESC
 LIMIT 5
 ```
-For Data Analyst jobs, most of them are found via LinkedIn, with more than 55000 posts, followed by BeBee, Trabajo.org, ZipRecruiter, and Indeed
+For Data Analyst jobs, most of them are found via LinkedIn, with more than 55000 posts, followed by BeBee, Trabajo.org, ZipRecruiter, and Indeed.

 | job_via         | number_of_post |
 |--------------------|-----------------|